Hiding In Plain Sight – A Guide To The Latest Camouflaged Voice Recorders

 So, what is truly the best camouflage for a voice recorder?
 If you want to avoid detection, you may need to pick something that is so ordinary-looking and commonplace that no one even looks twice at it.

 However, the success of such a boring, innocuous-seeming disguise rests on the quality of the design and build.
 If the item housing the recorder isn’t quite right, even in a small way or tiny detail, it could draw a person’s attention and raise suspicion.
-You’ll want to mimic the appearance of the real thing nearly exactly, even down to the functioning of the item if at all possible.
+You’ll want to mimic the appearance of the real thing nearly exactly, even down to the functioning of the item, if at all possible.

-Remote Car Fob Voice Recorders
+Car Key Fob Voice Recorders

 When attached to a set of keys and placed seemingly casually on your desk, bookshelf or even in your pocket, you can record for as long as 7 days before the battery runs out.
 You can even catch conversations up to 30 feet away, along with whispers close by.
 The latest car key fob recorders have advanced features such as voice-activated mode and a number of options to adjust the audio quality or lengthen battery life.